Plutarch's Life of Timoleon

 Prologue

-So their only stay rested upon choosing of a general to lead their army.
-Now as the magistrates and governors of the city were naming such citizens as willingly offered their service, desirous to advance themselves, there stepped up a mean commoner who named Timoleon, Timodemus's son, a man that until that time was never called on for service, neither looked for any such preferment.
-And truly it is to be thought it was the secret working of the gods that directed the thought of this mean commoner to name Timoleon: whose election Fortune favoured very much, and [who] joined to his valiantness and virtue marvellous good success in all his doings afterwards.
+And truly it is to be thought it was the secret working of the gods that directed the thought of this mean commoner to name Timoleon: whose election Fortune favoured very much, and who joined to his valiantness and virtue marvellous good success in all his doings afterwards.

 Part One (a flashback)

-Now the Corinthians fearing the like matter to come that before had happened to them, which was to lose their city through default of their friends' help: they resolved, in council, to entertain in pay continually four hundred soldiers that were strangers, whom they assigned over to Timophanes' charge.
-He, abandoning all honesty and regard of the trust the Corinthians reposed in him, did presently practise all the ways he could to make himself lord of the city; and having put divers of the chiefest citizens to death without order of law, in the end he openly proclaimed himself king of Corinth.
+But the Corinthians, for fear of losing their city a second time, as they had once before, by admitting their allies, made a decree to maintain four hundred mercenaries for its security, and gave Timophanes the command over them.
+He, abandoning all honesty and regard of the trust the Corinthians reposed in him, [attempted] all the ways he could to make himself lord of the city; and having put many of the chiefest citizens to death without order of law, in the end he openly proclaimed himself king of Corinth.

 Timoleon being very sorry for this and thinking his brother's wickedness would be the very highway to his fall and destruction, sought first to win him with all the good words and persuasion he could, to move him to leave his ambitious desire to reign, and to salve (as near as might be) his hard dealing with the citizens.
 Timophanes would give no ear unto his brother's persuasions.

-Thereupon Timoleon then went unto one Aeschylus his friend (and brother unto Timophanes' wife), and to one Satyrus a soothsayer (as Theopompus the historiographer calleth him, and Ephorus calleth him Orthagoras) with whom he came again another time unto his brother: and they three coming to him, instantly besought him to believe good counsel, and to leave the kingdom.
-Timophanes at the first did but laugh them to scorn, and [he] sported at their persuasions; but afterwards he waxed warm and grew into great choler with them.
-Timoleon, seeing that, went a little aside, and, covering his face, fell a-weeping: and [in the meantime], the other two drawing out their swords, [they] slew Timophanes in the place.
+Thereupon Timoleon then went unto one Aeschylus, his friend (and brother unto Timophanes' wife), and to one Satyrus, a soothsayer (as Theopompus the historiographer calleth him, and Ephorus calleth him Orthagoras).
+With them he came again another time unto his brother; and they three coming to him, instantly besought him to believe good counsel, and to leave the kingdom.
+Timophanes at the first did but laugh them to scorn, and he sported at their persuasions; but afterwards he waxed warm and grew into great choler with them.
+Timoleon, seeing that, went a little aside, and, covering his face, fell a-weeping: and the other two drawing out their swords, they slew Timophanes in the place.

 Part Two (the flashback continues)